manideepsp/Portfolio-ManideepSP/content/about.md

 # About Me

 Hello!
-I'm Ashish Sp, a passionate Software Engineer specializing in Data and Machine Learning.
+I'm Manideep Sriperambudhuru, a passionate AI Fullstack Engineer specializing in Data and Machine Learning.
 With a strong foundation in software development and a keen interest in data-driven solutions, I strive to create impactful applications that solve real-world problems.

 ## My Journey